You Are Not Alone: Helping Your Adolescent Find Substance Use Treatment

 Trails Carolina can help.

-If your teenager’s substance use is ongoing or escalating, Trails Carolina is a wilderness therapy program that specializes in adolescent substance use treatment for teenagers ages 14-17.
+If your teenager’s substance use is ongoing or escalating, Trails Carolina is a nature-based therapeutic residential program that specializes in treating and addressing substance abuse in teens ages 14-17.
 Trails uses survival skills, self-care practices, and adventure therapy to help teenagers heal from substance use and learn how to meet their needs in more effective ways.
 We acknowledge how substance abuse affects the whole family and emphasize family involvement through family therapy, support groups, and workshops.

 Avatar of Jeremy Whitworth